 Euler was not spared misfortunes.
 In 1735, he fell seriously ill and almost lost his life.
 To the great relief of all, he recovered, but suffered a repeat attack three years later of (probably) the same infectious disease.
-This time it cost him his right eye, which is clearly visible on all portraits of Euler from this time on (for example the one in Fig. 6).
+This time it cost him his right eye, which is clearly visible on all portraits of Euler from this time on (for example, the famous one in Figure 6, now hanging in the Basel Museum of Arts).